docker-mailserver/docker-mailserver/docs/content/config/user-management/accounts.md

 user2@not-example.com|{SHA512-CRYPT}$6$2YpW1nYtPBs2yLYS$z.5PGH1OEzsHHNhl3gJrc3D.YMZkvKw/vp.r5WIiwya6z7P/CQ9GDEJDr2G2V0cAfjDFeAQPUoopsuWPXLk3u1
 ```

 In the example above, we've added 2 mail accounts for 2 different domains.
-Consequently, the mail server will automatically be configured for multi-domains.
+Consequently, the mail-server will automatically be configured for multi-domains.
 Therefore, to generate a new mail account data, directly from your docker host, you could for example run the following:

 ```sh
 docker run --rm \